benz206/benz206/README.md

 Hello, I'm Ben, a Junior in High School who enjoys the vast world of technology.

-- :telescope: I'm currently exploring many different languages and tools specifically Typescript & JavaScript, Rust, React, Svelte, Vue.
+- :telescope: I'm currently exploring many different languages and tools, specifically Typescript & JavaScript, Rust, React, Svelte and Vue.

 - :seedling: I also enjoy working on open source projects, primarily in python and javascript.

+- :jigsaw: I'm also extremely interested in different methods of ML such as logistical regression and decision trees, as well as blockchaining.

 - :zap: In my free time, I enjoy playing sports like hockey and basketball, I also do practice problems on DMOJ.